dpochopsky/solace-gcp-quickstart/README.md

 ![alt text](https://raw.githubusercontent.com/ChristianHoltfurth/solace-gcp-quickstart/container-optimized-os/images/gce_launch_cos_2.png "GCE Image creation 2")

-Cut and paste the code into the panel, replace -link to VMR Docker Image- with the URL you received in step one.
+Cut and paste the code into the panel, replace -link to PubSub+ Docker Image- with the URL you received in step one.

 ```
 #!/bin/bash